 The Police Superannuation Scheme (PSS) was established in 1992.
 It aims to give everyone who works for Police the opportunity to protect their financial future and provide for life after Police.

 The scheme is governed by a trust deed and funds are invested in accordance with the scheme’s Statement of Investment Policy and Objectives (SIPO).
-These documents are available under documents and forms and from the scheme register on the New Zealand Companies Office Disclose website.
+These documents are available under Documents and forms and from the scheme register on the New Zealand Companies Office Disclose website.

 The trust deed sets out the rules for the scheme.
-The Commissioner of Police (Commissioner) and the New Zealand Police Association Incorporated and the New Zealand Police Managers’ Guild Incorporated (Police Service Organisations) have appointed a single corporate trustee, PSS Trustees Limited, to manage the scheme.
+The Commissioner of Police (Commissioner) and the New Zealand Police Association Incorporated and the New Zealand Police Leaders’ Guild Incorporated (Police Service Organisations) have appointed a single corporate trustee, PSS Trustees Limited, to manage the scheme.
 On this website, 'we', 'us' or 'trustee' refers to the scheme's trustee.

 The directors of the trustee are appointed as follows: